Section 1: I Have But One Lament…

 No… Though perhaps a picture of my butt climbing up a steep little ledge is slightly dangerous:

 A few minutes past that bit of difficulty and voila!
 Another view!

-I like the first one (from the southern summit of Chauncey) because it really looks like I’m a few thousand feet up, rather then just 680 or so.
+I like the top one (from the southern summit of Chauncey) because it really looks like I’m a few thousand feet up, rather then just 680 or so.
 And the second one… well, anyone have any idea what that is?
 Three perfect holes in solid rock?
 The world’s toughest snake burrow?
 Hmmm, let’s walk a little further and up a few feet more, over that little ridge and…

 My word!
 Where did that come from?!
 Geeze, a guy could really get blown up with dynamite or run over by heavy machinery here!
 Wow.
 It’s true, on the eastern side of Chauncey Peak is a rather large quarrying operation.
 In fact, it appears they’ve taken half of the mountain away.
 I find it pretty cool in a weird way that the Mattabesett skirts the quarry property from above.
-Unique, to say the least.

-Also unique to this area, although I missed them, are some old engravings.
+Something else cool in this area, although I missed them, are some old engravings.
 Here’s one from the Cosmopolitan Club from 1875.
 And here are some pretty flowers:

 They looked like roses of some sort.
 A few minutes further along and hey!
 There’s the little parking lot I had just walked through a short while before!